Skip to main content

 Community Work and Service

 Buehler is regularly asked to speak, write, and consult on young adult literature.
 She has led workshops on teaching YA lit in local school districts and regional educational consortiums, at state conferences, and at university literary festivals.
 She is also regularly asked to speak and write about YA lit for the National Council of Teachers of English.
-She serves on the steering committee for Build Your Stack, an NCTE initiative designed to cultivate the reading lives of teachers, and she was asked to chair the committee tasked with revising the NCTE position statement on preparing teachers with knowledge of children’s and young adult literature.
+She served on the steering committee for Build Your Stack, an NCTE initiative designed to cultivate the reading lives of teachers, and she was asked to chair the committee tasked with revising the NCTE position statement on preparing teachers with knowledge of children’s and young adult literature.
 She served as President of ALAN (the Assembly on Literature for Adolescents of the NCTE) in 2016.